-Why It Matters: Abramowicz said the West could support Ukraine for another six months to a year and the upcoming mid-term elections in the United States would have a bearing on American backing for the country, reported CNBC.
+Why It Matters: Abramowicz said the West could support Ukraine for another six months to a year and the then-upcoming mid-term elections in the United States would have a bearing on American backing for the country, reported CNBC.

 The Russian army already occupies an entire province of Ukraine.
 Putin now wants his top generals to head towards Ukraine’s Donetsk province, a constituent of the Donbas region.

 Russia’s leader recognized the Luhansk and Donetsk breakaway regions earlier in February.